-The purpose of an HVAC system is to warm or cool the air and distribute it through the building.
+An HVAC system aims to warm or cool the air and distribute it throughout the building.
 However, it also improves the air quality to make it user-friendly.

 Firstly, the system takes air from outside and sends it for ventilation.
-The ventilation process includes oxygen replenishment, removal of dust, dirt, allergens, moisture, odors, carbon dioxide, etc…
+The ventilation process includes replenishing oxygen and removing dust, dirt, allergens, moisture, odors, carbon dioxide, etc…

 Secondly, when the ventilation is completed… the system follows the thermostat for temperature control.
-If it’s cold outside, then the thermostat indicates the system to send the air to the heating zone.
+If it’s cold outside, the thermostat indicates the system sends the air to the heating zone.
 When the sanitized air goes into the heating unit … the heating unit heats the air as per the user’s need.
-In the same vein, on hot days, the air goes into the air conditioning zone.
+Similarly, the air goes into the air conditioning zone on hot days.
 It lowers the air temperature and maintains the humidity level.

 Further, once the air is ventilated and comfortable, it is directed into the rooms.

 HVAC systems are often used in single-family and apartment buildings.
-Also, you can see it in commercial buildings like hospitals, schools, hotels, etc… Nowadays, people are using HVAC systems to get a comfortable environment in cars, trains, airplanes, and ships.
+Also, you can see it in commercial buildings like hospitals, schools, hotels, etc… Nowadays, people use HVAC systems to get a comfortable environment in cars, trains, airplanes, and ships.

 Common Problem and Solution